emanuele-scarsella/vortex-ubuntu-plymouth-theme/README.md

 elegant look.

 The splash image color wheel spins at varying speeds creating a vortex effect.
 During boot, a simple but elegant progress bar is displayed.
+Simultaneously, the Ubuntu logo spins in the opposite direction.

+Disk encryption password prompt is supported.

 ## Demo